 How to make healthy Banana Pancakes

-- Then heat up a skillet to medium-high heat and spray with cooking spray.
+Step 3 – Heat a skillet to medium-high heat and spray with cooking spray.

 - Don’t over-mix the batter – This will result in “gummy” tasting pancakes and nobody wants that.
 We want fluffy, pancake deliciousness, right?
 If you want extra fluffy pancakes from this recipe then, blend only the banana and oats and then add them to a mixing bowl with the remaining ingredients and lightly stir to combine.